reema0814/Azure-Synapse-Analytics-Day/03-high-performance-analysis.md

 On the other hand, `wwi_perf.FactSale_Fast` is distributed using the hash of the customer identifier.
 This means that each customer's data will end up living in a single distribution.
 When the query needs to consolidate each customer's data, virtually no data movement occurs between distributions, which makes the query very fast.

-> By default, tables are Round Robin-distributed, enabling users to create new tables without deciding on the distribution.
-In some workloads, Round Robin tables have acceptable performance.
+> By default, tables are round-robin-distributed, enabling users to create new tables without deciding on the distribution.
+In some workloads, round-robin tables have acceptable performance.
 However, in many cases, selecting a distribution column will perform much better.
 >
 > A round-robin distributed table distributes table rows evenly across all distributions.
 The assignment of rows to distributions is random.
 Unlike hash-distributed tables, rows with equal values are not guaranteed to be assigned to the same distribution.
 As a result, the system sometimes needs to invoke a data movement operation to better organize your data before resolving a query.
 This extra step can slow down your queries.
 For example, joining a round-robin table usually requires reshuffling the rows, which is a performance hit.